EARTHING SYSTEMS GUIDE

 For Electricians: Earthing Systems in Practice

-Earthing system identification and Zs measurement are core competencies tested in C&G 2391 and examined in detail during periodic inspection work.
-Misidentifying the earthing system can lead to incorrect protective device selection, inadequate fault protection, and dangerous installations.
+Earthing system identification, Ze measurement and the Zs limits that follow from them are core competencies tested in C&G 2391 and examined in detail during periodic inspection work.
+Misidentifying the system leads to the wrong protective device, the wrong Zs limit and the wrong disconnection time on the certificate.

 Record earthing details on EIC and EICR certificates